cuga-rajal/supercar_plus/README.md

 **Whats New**

-Version 2.0.3 has the following changes since 2.0:
+Version 2.0.4 has the following changes since 2.0:

-- Supports wheel option for reverse-direction left-right (see Wheel Rotation section for details)
+- Supports an option for reverse-direction left-right wheel rotation (see Wheel Rotation section for details)
 - Restored original speed of 1st gear from version 1.x
 - A single script to manage all headlights and brake lights, optional replacement for a script per light
 - Internal scripting improvements and bug fixes